-My alphabetical journey through the National Photography Collection continues with a look at ‘Instantaneous’ photography.
+My alphabetical journey through our collection continues with a look at ‘instantaneous’ photography.

 The earliest photographic processes normally required exposures of many seconds, or even minutes, rendering the photography of movement impossible.

 However, with the right combination of lighting, subject, lens and plate size, exposures of a fraction of a second, while still very difficult to achieve, were possible.

 The taking of such photographs became known as ‘instantaneous photography’.
 While the term was in common usage during the 19th century, there was surprisingly little discussion or agreement as to precisely what it meant.

 In practice, it was applied to any photograph which contained an element of movement or which was taken with an exposure of less than one second.